anaVitoriaLouro/anaVitoriaLouro/README.md

 - 📚 Now I'm focusing my studies on my college degree and new portifolio projects.
 - ☕ I’m currently working with Python, both for Data Science and to practice programming logic.
-- 🌱 I’m looking to learn more about SQL
+- 🌱 I’m looking to learn more about Cybersecurity, Machine Learning and AI;
 - ⚡️ I enjoy working on:
   - 📊 Machine Learning & Data Science;
-  - 🖼 Computer Vision;
+  - 🖼 Generative AI;
 - 📙 Check out my full [Resume and Certifications](https://www.linkedin.com/in/ana-vitoria-louro-navili/)

 ---